sebastian-mollie/SyliusMolliePlugin-DO-NOT-USE-/README.md

 Available states:

-* Processing: Subscription created but not active yet (startdate higher than "now")
+* Processing: Subscription created but not active yet (start date higher than "now")
 * Active: Subscription is in progress.
 Not all payments are done, but we wait until the next payment date
 * Cancelled: The merchant cancelled the subscription
 * Suspended: Mandates became invalid, so the subscription is suspended